apache/flink/docs/dev/table/streaming/dynamic_tables.md

 under the License.
 -->

+SQL and the relational algebra have not been designed with streaming data in mind.
+As a consequence, there are few conceptual gaps between relational algebra (and SQL) and stream processing.

+This page discusses these differences and explains how Flink can achieve the same semantics on unbounded data as a regular database engine on bounded data.

+* This will be replaced by the TOC
+{:toc}

 Relational Queries on Data Streams
 ----------------------------------

-SQL and the relational algebra have not been designed with streaming data in mind.
-As a consequence, there are few conceptual gaps between relational algebra (and SQL) and stream processing.
+The following table compares traditional relational algebra and stream processing with respect to input data, execution, and output results.

 <table class="table table-bordered">
 	<tr>